KMI Stock Analysis — Kinder Morgan

 Bull Case

-The 13.1% trailing revenue growth shows the pipeline footprint is still capturing incremental demand despite a mature market.
+The 13.1% trailing revenue growth and 16.55% 1-year return show the pipeline model is still delivering steady results despite a modest 1.3% forward EPS growth forecast.

 Bear Case